Amid pandemic, earlier promotions, Black Friday takes new shape

 Lindsey Cox, 43, of Thomasville, North Carolina, said she noticed Walmart’s advertised in-store price for Christmas gnomes was much lower than on Amazon.com Inc. But she said she doesn’t plan to visit Walmart stores on Black Friday.

-“I could not justify going into the store right now,” the stay-at-home mother of three told Reuters.
-The savings is “not worth the tradeoff” of her or her family potentially being exposed to people who may be infected with coronavirus, she said.
+“I could not justify going into the store right now,” the stay-at-home mother of three said.
+The savings is “not worth the trade-off” of potentially being exposed to coronavirus, she said.

 On Nov.
 19, the Center for Disease Control and Prevention (CDC) deemed “going shopping in crowded stores just before, on, or after Thanksgiving” as a high-risk activity.